Standard 205 A

 § For Health Care Operations.

 We may use and disclose medical information about you for our own health care operations.
-These are necessary for us to operate Hospice of Randolph County and to maintain quality health care for our patients.
+These are necessary for us to operate Hospice of Randolph and to maintain quality health care for our patients.
 For example, we may use medical information about you to review the services we provide and the performance of our employees in caring for you.
-We may disclose medical information about you to train our staff and students working for Hospice of Randolph County.
+We may disclose medical information about you to train our staff and students working for Hospice of Randolph.
 We may also use the information to study ways to more efficiently manage our organization.

 Hospice Pharmacia will provide pharmacy services.
 Hospice Pharmacia may receive, maintain, and communicate your health information to provide pharmacy services on your behalf.
 In order to provide pharmacy services Hospice Pharmacia may provide your health information to payors, local community pharmacies and courier services.